 Classic network: Yes

-Why is an error of "eip frequent purchase" reported when I create an EIP?
+Why does the system prompt "eip frequent purchase" when I create an EIP?

-Cause: Alibaba Cloud finds that you have been frequently creating and changing EIPs recently and therefore triggered security alerts to temporarily restrict your purchase of EIPs.
+Cause: Alibaba Cloud has noticed that you have been frequently creating and changing EIPs recently, which triggered security alerts to temporarily restrict your purchase of EIPs.

-Solution: Make sure that you do not create EIPs more than the quota specified for your account in the next seven days.
+Solution: Make sure that you do not exceed the quota for created EIPs for your account in the next seven days.
 The restrictions will be automatically removed after seven days.
 For more information about how to view the quota of your account, see Manage quotas.

 Why am I unable to access a created EIP?

 - The EIP is not associated with any cloud resources.